 Many of the above suggestions have a common theme: improved efficiency.
 Specifically, increasing the efficiency of operators can help to make alarm monitoring more effective.
 Now is the ideal time to examine how your people are working.
 How often do they deal with false alarms?
 Do they have the tools they need to respond to high-intensity situations?
 Are they focused and productive or fatigued and distracted?

-Prepare Your Central Station or Alarm Monitoring Station for 2021
+Prepare Your Central Station or Alarm Monitoring Station

 Is your central station or alarm monitoring station ready for 2021 and beyond?
 Implement many of the above suggestions with a Bold Group alarm monitoring solution.
 Manitou®, stages® and SIMS® offer high-impact feature sets designed for businesses like yours.
 They can help with everything from basic monitoring to comprehensive PSIM integration and automation.
 Contact Bold Group today to learn more.